Grants Summary

 • Receipts for event registrations are not required.

-Courier Grant
+Courier Subsidy

 • Libraries with unreported statistics will not receive a 80% match for this grant.

-Digital Resources Grant
+Digital Resources Service

-• Amount – the amount of the grant equals the fee based on the size of the library to join the Sunflower eLibrary.
+• Amount – The amount of the grant equals the fee based on the size of the library to join the Sunflower eLibrary.
 The following are the fees:

 • Gateway Library with populations under 500 = $600